crispinprojects/speakingcalendar/README.md

 ```
 /usr/bin/talkcalendar
 ```
 The bash script installer has been tested using Debian 12 Bookworm (GNOME, Budgie and Xfce desktops), Solus 4.5 (Budgie), Ubuntu GNOME 22.04 and Ubuntu GNOME 23.10.
 See the "Installer Trouble Shooting" notes at the bottom of the page for more information if you have any issues using it.
 For example, with a Debian 12 (root password) standard install you may not be a member of the sudo group and the notes explain how to simply fix this.

 ### Local Install Using Prebuilt Binary

-A 64-bit prebuilt binary of the latest version of Talk Calendar is available and can be downloaded from the binary directory and can be used for a local install of Talk Calendar in the user directory.
+A 64-bit prebuilt binary for the latest version of Talk Calendar is available and can be downloaded from the binary directory.

-Extract the downloaded file which contains the Talk Calendar binary executable.
+Extract the downloaded file which contains the Talk Calendar executable.
 Assuming that the GTK4 base libraries are installed the Talk Calendar binary can be run from the terminal using:

 ```
 ./talkcalendar
 ```
-or just double click on the "talkcalendar" file.
-Talk Calendar must have executable permissions to run.
+or double click on the "talkcalendar" file.
+Talk Calendar must have executable permissions to execute.
 Right click it and choose Properties->Permissions and tick allow "Executable as Program".

 To add Talk Calendar to the system menu modify the "talkcalendar.desktop" file provided in the download using your user name and application location and copy it to the ***.local/share/applications/*** directory.

-This way of installing Talk Calendar should be universal across distros.
+This way of installing Talk Calendar should be universal across distros and has been tested using Debian 12 Bookworm (GNOME, Budgie and Xfce desktops), Solus 4.5 (Budgie), Ubuntu 22.04, Ubuntu 23.10 and Fedora.

 ## Calendar Usage

-If you have used a calendar application before then using Talk Calendar will be straight forward.
+If you have used a calendar app before then using Talk Calendar will be straight forward.

 ### Adding New Event

 * Select event date using the calendar
 * Select "Event->New Event" from the menu or press Ctrl+n to invoke the "New Event" window
-* Enter the event summary
+* Select the event type using the drop down (e.g. meeting, birthday, anniversary, doctor, dentist etc.)
-* Enter any further description (optional)
+* Enter the event details
 * Enter the location (optional)
 * Enter start and end times (or all day)
 * Events are sorted by start time when displayed